Bridging the basin - Charles River bridge reconstruction

 Magazine Beach Pedestrian Bridge

-This project consists of the complete demolition andreplacement of the existing pedestrian bridge over Memorial Drive.
+This project consisted of the complete demolition andreplacement of the existing pedestrian bridge over Memorial Drive.
 This bridge has been severely damaged due to vehicular impact.
-The new superstructure will be designed for a 75-year service life.
-The project will also includethe installation of an over height detection system and ADA compliant ramps and code compliant handrails.
+The new superstructure is designed for a 75-year service life.
+The project also includes the installation of an over height detection system and ADA compliant ramps and code compliant handrails.
+Visit the Magazine Beach Pedestrian Bridge project site.